 The redevelopment of Perceval House provides an excellent opportunity to make better use of its key town centre location, by delivering much needed new homes and improvements to the public realm and contributing to Ealing’s aspirations to create an attractive employment offer and reinvigorate the town centre.

-During the competition, initial proposals were drawn up by Galliford Try.
-Since then, Ealing Council and Galliford Try have worked together to develop the scheme, which includes:
+During the competition, initial proposals were drawn up by Galliford Try (now known as Vistry Partnerships).
+Since then, Ealing Council and Vistry Partnerships have worked together to develop and submit the scheme.
+The submitted scheme includes:

 A smaller fit-for-purpose council office fronting Uxbridge Road to replace the existing Perceval House.

 477 new homes, including 50% affordable housing, in line with Ealing Council’s and the Mayor of London’s policy.